 About Achieve Together

-Achieve Together is the new UC Berkeley staff performance program for non-represented employees.
-Achieve Together replaces all current performance evaluation processes and forms.
+Achieve Together is the UC Berkeley staff performance program for non-represented employees.
 The program emphasizes ongoing performance development, coaching conversations, and clear guidelines for how we do our work through the Achievement Criteria performance indicators.

-Achieve Together will begin in April 2020.
-During this time, staff and managers will have three formal check-in conversations about performance using six standardized questions.
-Conversations will be documented using a new online tool.
+The Achieve Together performance program began in April 2020.
+Achieve Together is grounded in a coaching culture and includes staff and managers having three formal check-in conversations about performance using six standardized questions.
+Check-in conversations are documented using an online dashboard tool.

 Individual employee performance contributions drive the results that accomplish the goals of UC Berkeley.
 The performance program is the mechanism by which managers/supervisors help translate unit goals, objectives, and performance standards to individual employee goals and expectations through ongoing check-in conversations.

 The goal of Achieve Together is to support a workforce that is more agile, performance-driven and engaged.
 More frequent check-ins between managers and direct reports means greater engagement, fewer surprises, a better understanding of needs and expectations, more learning-in-place, less performance-related paperwork, and a clearer line of sight about how an individual’s performance contributes to the bigger picture.
 This simplified process should enable everyone to be more agile and help you focus on your work efforts.

 Managers are getting ready for your Achieve Together conversation by learning about the program’s process and tools.
 They are preparing themselves to have meaningful performance conversations with you and to be active listeners throughout the process.
 Feel free to ask your manager about how this new approach will work for you and your team.